Princes Gate Towers

-The Princes Gate Towers were a set of twin office tower blocks that were located at the intersection of Flinders and Swanston Streets in the Melbourne central business district, Australia.
+The Princes Gate Towers were a set of disliked twin office tower blocks, located at the intersection of Flinders and Swanston Streets in the Melbourne central business district, Australia.
 They were designed by architects Leslie M. Perrott and Partners and completed in 1967.
-They were partly occupied by the Gas and Fuel Corporation of Victoria, leading to the buildings also being known as "the Gas & Fuel Buildings".
+They were partly occupied by the Gas and Fuel Corporation of Victoria, leading to them also being known as "the Gas & Fuel Buildings".
 They were demolished in 1997 to make way for Federation Square, the mixed-use development and public space that now occupies the site.

 Background

 The Jolimont Railway Yards, that occupied the southern edge of the Hoddle grid, were considered for redevelopment many times throughout the early to mid 20th century.
 In 1963, Victorian premier Henry Bolte announced that the State Government was to sell the air-rights over a small portion of the railyards closest to Flinders Street, up to Swanston Street, which was occupied by the Princes Bridge railway station.
 The £5 million project would feature two 15-storey office blocks, along with a public plaza and a new entrance to the station.
 The new development would become the "gateway" to the city, and was to be known as Princes Gate.

 Leslie Perrot and Partners were chosen as project architects and the development was funded by Princes Gate Pty Ltd, jointly owned by Lend Lease and Oddenino's Property and Investment Co of London.
 Construction was completed in 1967.
 The Victorian Employees Federation leased 12 floors in the East tower, while the Gas and Fuel Corporation leased 10 floors in the West tower.
 The buildings housed a total of 25000 m2 of office space, split level parking for 186 cars, and 1700 m2 of retail space on the ground level.